 “Without continual growth and progress, such words as improvement, achievement, and success have no meaning.” –Benjamin Franklin

-Why does quality matter and improve Pwin in your response to a government RFP (request for proposal)?
+Why does quality matter and improve Pwin in your response to a Government RFP (request for proposal)?
 It’s fairly common knowledge among proposal professionals, but the customer considers your proposal quality to be reflective of your solution’s quality.
-If you can’t be bothered to submit a high-quality proposal, perfectly tailored to your government customer’s requirements and environment, why should they take a leap of faith that your solution will be better?
+If you can’t be bothered to submit a high-quality proposal, perfectly tailored to your Government customer’s requirements and environment, why should they take a leap of faith that your solution will be better?

-Your proposal quality shows the government your attention to detail, and how important you consider them to be.
+Your proposal quality shows the Government your attention to detail, and how important you consider them to be.
 Improve your win probability (Pwin) by changing your organization’s business development culture and focusing on winning with your proposals instead of just completing them.

 Considering Reusing Your Previous Proposal?
 Don’t Do It